 Leadership on the Edge

 At the age of 11, Robert’s dream to become the first person to walk to the South and North Poles was born.
-His vision quickly expanded to crossing the whole of the Antarctic Continent on foot.
-In this speech, Robert tells the story of how, after 22 years of financial and physical hardships, he and his team achieved this goal and reached both poles.
-Robert recounts the shifting leadership roles throughout the duration of the expedition necessary for the success of the journey and the way his teammates worked to motivate each other.
+In addition to reaching both poles, his dream quickly expanded to crossing the whole of the Antarctic Continent on foot.
+In this speech, Robert tells the story of how he and his teams achieved this goal and reached both poles after 22 years of financial and physical hardships.
+Robert recounts the shifting leadership roles in his teams necessary for the success of their journey.

 The Audience will learn about:

 - Delivering a goal